dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupDatabase.md

 backupType
 {: .paramName}

-Specifies the type of backup that you want performed.This must be one of the following values: `'full'` or `'incremental'`; any other value produces an error and the backup is not run.
+Specifies the type of backup that you want performed.
+This must be one of the following values: `full` or `incremental`; any other value produces an error and the backup is not run.
 {: .paramDefnFirst}

-Note that if you specify `'incremental'`, Splice Machine checks the [`SYS.SYSBACKUP`](sqlref_systables_sysbackup.html) table to determine if there already is a backup for the system; if not, Splice Machine will perform a full backup, and subsequent backups will be incremental.
+Note that if you specify `'incremental'`, Splice Machine checks the &nbsp;
+[`SYS.SYSBACKUP`](sqlref_systables_sysbackup.html) table to determine if there already is a backup for the system; if not, Splice Machine will perform a full backup, and subsequent backups will be incremental.